HuajianUP/Photo-SLAM-eval/README.md

 ```

 ## Evaluation
-To get all metrics, you can run
+To get all the metrics, you can run
 ```
 python onekey.py --dataset_center_path PATH_TO_ALL_DATASET --result_main_folder RESULTS_PATH
 ```